PoyaNoredini/sample-project-/README.md

-# 🚀 Jerme - Laravel API with Clean Architecture
+# 🚀 Laravel API with Clean Architecture

 A robust Laravel 12 REST API built with clean architecture principles, implementing the Repository pattern and SOLID principles for scalable and maintainable code.